Quality-Aware Robust Multi-View Clustering for Heterogeneous Observation Noise: Experiments

 \textbf{Implementation Details.} In this study, all experiments are implemented using the PyTorch framework~\cite{pytorch} on a workstation equipped with a single NVIDIA RTX 4090 GPU.
 The proposed QARMVC is trained in an end-to-end manner using the Adam optimizer~\cite{adam}, with the learning rate fixed at $1 \times 10^{-3}$.
-The total training process spans $400$ epochs with a batch size of $128$.
-To ensure the stability of quality estimation and feature learning, we employ a warm-up phase prior to incorporating the deep divergence clustering loss $\mathcal{L}_{DDC}$.
-The duration of this warm-up phase is dataset-dependent: it is set to 20 epochs for MNIST-USPS, 5 epochs for MNIST-4, and 200 epochs for the remaining datasets.
-As for the hyperparameters in the overall objective function Eq.~\eqref{loss_total_final}, the trade-off weights are consistently set as $\lambda_1=0.1$, $\lambda_2=0.1$, and $\lambda_3=1.0$.
+The total training process spans $200$ epochs with a batch size of $128$.
+As for the hyperparameters in the overall objective function Eq.~\eqref{loss_total_final}, the trade-off weights are consistently set as $\lambda_1=0.1$, $\lambda_2=0.1$, and $\lambda_3=0.1$.